 Helpful Tips to Master the LSAT

 A helpful tip to know is that the analytical reasoning section doesn’t have much to do with the law.
 It tests your logical reasoning and critical thinking skills.
 When students take the practice tests, they find this section a little bit easier.
-The hardest part of the test is the reading comprehension test because you have to read the information quickly and be able to understand it enough to answer the question.
+The hardest part of the test is the reading comprehension test because you have to read the information quickly and understand it enough to answer the question.

 Practice Makes Perfect

 You can improve all areas of the tests by taking prep tests multiple times before taking the actual LSAT exam.
 The LSAT prep courses such as LSATMax or Blueprint and LSAT practice tests will help you become familiar with what the schedule will look like and help you figure out which strategies help you understand each question type better and faster.
 You can make the test less difficult by creating a study schedule that you can do consistently.
 We recommend that you start studying for the LSAT at least 3-6 months ahead of time.
-It will help you to think less about how hard the LSAT exam is and more about how confident you will be that you can pass it.
+It will help you think less about how hard the LSAT exam is and how confident you will be to pass it.